 I plan to keep up with the natural antivirals I take and continue to explore natural and alternative treatment options.
 You can read more about my treatment protocol in this post.

-Are These EBV Tests Even Helpful?
+Are Epstein-Barr Antibody Tests Even Helpful?

 Here’s the bottom line: EBV testing is still confusing for medical professionals, which makes it even more confusing for patients.